habitfarm/habitfarm/milestones/milestone_1.md

     * We will use a MailChimp email template to format our email reminders.
     * We will use cookiecutter to setup our django project and to handle our signup/login pages.
+    * We will use an API to send gifs along with our email
 * __WireFrames__:
     * signup:
         * ![](https://raw.githubusercontent.com/stephencockerill/habitfarm/master/milestones/img/signup.jpg)